finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String scope = "scope_example"; // String | The scope of the portfolio group.
     String code = "code_example"; // String | The code of the portfolio group.
 Together with the scope this uniquely identifies              the portfolio group.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve relationship.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve relationships.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve relationships.
 Defaults to return the latest LUSID AsAt time if not specified.
     String filter = "filter_example"; // String | Expression to filter relationships.
 Users should provide null or empty string for this field until further notice.
     List<String> identifierTypes = Arrays.asList(); // List<String> | Identifiers types (as property keys) used for referencing Persons or Legal Entities.
 These take the format              {domain}/{scope}/{code} e.g. \"Person/CompanyDetails/Role\".
 They must be from the \"Person\" or \"LegalEntity\" domain.
 Only identifier types stated will be used to look up relevant entities in relationships.
 If not applicable, provide an empty array. try {